sitewards/BigPipe/README.md

 * Check for disabled gzip
 * add an optional flush after head-tag so css and js can be loaded while server is still processing the site (after first research we decided this will be a new module and is not related to BigPipe)
 * add feature for a big pipe block in a big pipe, which will be rendered after the parent was rendered
-* add chunk to small blocks, so flush is forced even when chunk size configured by webserver is not already reached

 Contact
 ------------------